tombeau19/atl-wdi/homework/sql/nfl/README.md

 not cover in class.

 1. List the names of all NFL teams
+SELECT name FROM teams;
-2. List the stadium name and head coach of all NFC teams
+2. List the stadium name and head coach of all NFC teams SELECT stadium, head_coach FROM teams WHERE conference = 'NFC';
 3. List the head coaches of the AFC South
+SELECT head_coach FROM teams WHERE division = 'South' AND conference = 'AFC';
 4. The total number of players in the NFL
+SELECT COUNT(name) FROM players;

 <hr>
 &#x1F534; COMMIT 2<br>